SYDNEY’S TOP 5

 Studying in Sydney is a chance for you to open up to the world, get inspired, and grow as an individual: personally, and culturally.

-About 30% of Sydney’s population were born abroad.
-That means you’ll have plenty of opportunity to meet people and make friends from all over the world; people experiencing similar things to yourself.
-Regardless of whether you choose to stay short or long term, this is an experience you’ll remember for the rest of your life!
+About 30% of Sydney’s population was born abroad.
+That means you’ll have plenty of opportunities to meet people and make friends from all over the world; people experiencing similar things to yourself.
+Regardless of whether you choose to stay short or long-term, this is an experience you’ll remember for the rest of your life!